alexandreborges/malwoverview/README.md

                         family provided by option -B; 10.
 (ThreatFox) List all available malware families.

       -B BAZAAR_ARG, --bazaararg BAZAAR_ARG
                         Provides argument to -b Bazaar and ThreatFox option.
-If you hahave used "-b 1" then the -B's argument must be a hash; If you have used "-b 2" then -B's argument must be a malware tag; If you have used "-b 3" then the argument must be a imphash;
+If you specified "-b 1" then the -B's argument must be a hash; If you specified "-b 2" then -B's argument must be a malware tag; If you specified "-b 3" then the argument must be a imphash;
-                        If you have used "-b 4", so the argument must be "100 or time", where "100" lists last "100 samples" and "time" lists last samples added to Malware Bazaar in the last 60 minutes; If you used "-b 5" then the -B's argument must be a SHA256 hash; If you used "-b 6", so the -B's value is the number of DAYS to filter IOCs.
+                        If you specified "-b 4", so the argument must be "100 or time", where "100" lists last "100 samples" and "time" lists last samples added to Malware Bazaar in the last 60 minutes; If you specified "-b 5" then the -B's argument must be a SHA256 hash; If you specified "-b 6", so the -B's value is the number of DAYS to filter IOCs.
 The default (and max) is 90 (days); If you used "-b 7" so the -B's argument is the IOC you want to search for; If you used "-b 8", so the -B's argument is the TAG you want search for; If you used "-b 9", so the -B argument is the malware family you want to search